haroonalhadisk/video-transcriber-app/Readme.md

 1. **Audio Extraction**: Uses FFmpeg to extract the audio track from the video file
 2. **Speech Recognition**: Processes the audio with OpenAI's Whisper model
 3. **AI Processing**: (Optional) Sends the transcript to Groq API for summarization and title generation
+4. **Error Management**: Handles Groq API errors with a retry mechanism and comprehensive logging
-4. **Instagram Download**: (Optional) Uses Instaloader to download videos from Instagram posts and reels
+5. **Instagram Download**: (Optional) Uses Instaloader to download videos from Instagram posts and reels
-5. **Instagram Batch Processing**: (Optional) Processes multiple Instagram URLs from a text file in sequence
+6. **Instagram Batch Processing**: (Optional) Processes multiple Instagram URLs from a text file in sequence
-6. **Instagram Saved Posts**: (Optional) Downloads videos from your Instagram saved collection
+7. **Instagram Saved Posts**: (Optional) Downloads videos from your Instagram saved collection
-7. **Threading**: Runs transcription in a background thread to keep the UI responsive
+8. **Threading**: Runs transcription in a background thread to keep the UI responsive
-8. **Progress Updates**: Regularly updates the UI with the current status
+9. **Progress Updates**: Regularly updates the UI with the current status
-9. **Batch Processing**: Processes multiple files sequentially using a dedicated thread
+10. **Batch Processing**: Processes multiple files sequentially using a dedicated thread
-10. **Notion API**: Connects to Notion's API to add transcriptions as database entries with:
+11. **Notion API**: Connects to Notion's API to add transcriptions as database entries with:
     - Video URLs, descriptions, and hashtags
     - Properly formatted transcription content with section headings
     - Multi-select properties for categorization via hashtags